vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 ### Recall (Sensitivity / True Positive Rate)
 **Formula**: `TP / (TP + FN)`

-**What it measures**: Of all the actual attacks, what percentage did we catch?
+**What it measures**: Of all the actual attacks, what percentage did I catch?

-**Example**: If there were 100 attacks and we caught 63, recall = 63%.
+**Example**: If there were 100 attacks and I caught 63, my recall = 63%.

-**Why it matters**: High recall means you're catching most attacks.
-Low recall means attacks are slipping through.
+**Why it matters**: High recall means I'm catching most attacks.
+Low recall means attacks are slipping through while I confidently report "system working!"

 **Good vs Bad**:
 - **Good**: 90%+ (catching most attacks)
 - **Okay**: 60-80% (catching many, but missing some)
-- **Bad**: <50% (missing more than you catch)
+- **Bad**: <50% (missing more than I catch)

-**In this project**:
+**In my experiments**:
-- Embedding Space Invaders: 96.6% (but flagged everything)
+- Embedding Space Invaders: 96.6% (but I flagged everything, so...)
 - Latent Space Invaders: 2-12% (terrible - barely catching anything)
 - Ensemble Space Invaders: 63% (decent, but still missing 37%)

+**My mistake**: In Experiment 1, I had 96.6% recall and thought "Success!"
+Then I saw the FPR.
+Then I cried.

 ---

 ### Precision
 **Formula**: `TP / (TP + FP)`

-**What it measures**: Of all the prompts we flagged as attacks, what percentage were actually attacks?
+**What it measures**: Of all the prompts I flagged as attacks, what percentage were actually attacks?

-**Example**: If we flagged 100 prompts and 70 were real attacks, precision = 70%.
+**Example**: If I flagged 100 prompts and 70 were real attacks, precision = 70%.

-**Why it matters**: High precision means when you flag something, it's probably an attack.
-Low precision means lots of false alarms.
+**Why it matters**: High precision means when I flag something, it's probably an attack.
+Low precision means I'm the boy who cried wolf.

 **Good vs Bad**:
 - **Good**: 90%+ (few false alarms)
 - **Okay**: 70-89% (some false alarms)
 - **Bad**: <50% (more false alarms than real attacks)

-**Trade-off with Recall**: You can always get 100% recall by flagging everything (but precision tanks).
-Balance is key.
+**Trade-off with Recall**: I can always get 100% recall by flagging everything (just flag all prompts as attacks!).
+But then precision tanks.
+Balance is the hard part.

+**What I learned**: Precision without recall is useless.
+Recall without precision is chaos.
+You need both, and that's the nightmare.

 ---

 ### False Positive Rate (FPR)
 **Formula**: `FP / (FP + TN)`

-**What it measures**: Of all the safe/normal prompts, what percentage did we wrongly flag as attacks?
+**What it measures**: Of all the safe/normal prompts, what percentage did I wrongly flag as attacks?

-**Example**: If there were 100 safe prompts and we flagged 7, FPR = 7%.
+**Example**: If there were 100 safe prompts and I flagged 7, FPR = 7%.

-**Why it matters**: High FPR means you're annoying users by blocking legitimate activity.
+**Why it matters**: High FPR means I'm annoying users by blocking legitimate activity.
 Low FPR means the system doesn't interfere with normal use.

 **Good vs Bad**:
 - **Good**: <5% (rarely bothers normal users)